ooni/ooni.org/content/nettest/whatsapp.md

 version over the vantage point of the user.
 Based on this methodology, WhatsApp’s *app* is likely blocked if any of the following apply:

-* TCP connections to WhatsApp's endpoints fail
+* TCP connections to WhatsApp's endpoints fail;

-* TCP connection to WhatsApp's registration service fail
+* TCP connections to WhatsApp's registration service fail;

-* DNS lookups resolve to IP address allocated to WhatsApp
+* DNS lookups resolve to IP addresses that are *not* allocated to WhatsApp;

-* HTTP requests to WhatsApp's registration service do *not* send back a response to OONI's servers
+* HTTP requests to WhatsApp's registration service do *not* send back a response to OONI's servers.

 WhatsApp's *web interface* is likely blocked if any of the following apply:

-* TCP connection to web.whatsapp.com fail
+* TCP connections to web.whatsapp.com fail;

-* DNS lookup illustrates that a different IP addresses has been allocated to web.whatsapp.com
+* DNS lookup illustrates that a different IP addresses has been allocated to web.whatsapp.com;

-* HTTP requests to web.whatsapp.com do *not* send back a consistent response to OONI's servers
+* HTTP requests to web.whatsapp.com do *not* send back a consistent response to OONI's servers.